Without You (Keith Urban song)

 "Without You" is a song written by Joe West and Dave Pahanish and recorded by Australian country music artist Keith Urban.
 It was released in February 2011 as the second single from Urban's 2010 album Get Closer.
 The song reached number one on the U.S. Billboard Hot Country Songs chart.

-This song should not to be confused with another song of the same title that Urban had recorded on his Australian self-titled 1991 debut album.
+This song should not be confused with another song of the same title that Urban had recorded on his Australian self-titled 1991 debut album.

 Background

 Urban described the song as his "life story" and considered it "an amazing song that [he] would have never allowed [himself] to write."